jerhon/honlsoft-v2/blog/2022/2022-02-05-software-architecture-the-monolith.md

 There are ways to re-use code without having to build everything together.

 This is a very dangerous place as it makes deployments very difficult for an organization.
-If many teams and products in an organization are dependent on the same code base, deployments become very difficult.
 A change to one application may affect another.
 It becomes difficult to test the effects of a change on the software because it's impossible to test all affected areas.
-This also makes it hard for individual teams to innovate as they are tied to code base of a much larger organization rather than just their team.
+This also makes it hard for individual software teams to innovate as they are tied to code base of a much larger organization rather than just their team.

 ## Wrapping Up